tejada7/Java-Certification/ckad_notes.md

 - **Failed** → at least one pod failed with an error
 - **Unknown** → the state of the pod could not be obtained

-ℹ️ Pod's default restart policy (i.e. `spec.template.spec.restartPolicy`) is `Always`, which tells Kubernetes scheduler to *always* restart the pod even if the container exits.
+ℹ️ Pod's default restart policy (i.e. `spec.restartPolicy`) is `Always`, which tells Kubernetes scheduler to *always* restart the pod even if the container exits.

 ### Pod details